|Nutrition Facts (per serving)|

 Cut the chicken breasts into 1-inch strips, about 3 to 4 inches in length.

-In a bowl, whisk together the buttermilk, hot sauce or wing sauce, and 1/2 teaspoon of the garlic powder.
+In a bowl, whisk together the buttermilk, wing sauce or hot sauce, and 1/2 teaspoon of the garlic powder.

 Put the chicken strips in the buttermilk mixture.
 Cover and refrigerate for about 2 hours or overnight.

 In a large shallow bowl or pie plate, combine the flour, oregano, remaining garlic powder, paprika, cayenne pepper, salt, and ground black pepper.

 Remove the chicken pieces from the marinade, shaking off any excess.
 Coat each piece with the flour mixture, arranging them in a single layer on a baking sheet.

 Dip each chicken strip once again in the buttermilk mixture, then coat again with the flour mixture.
 Discard any remaining buttermilk mixture.

-In a large saucepan or deep sauté pan, heat vegetable oil to 365 F. Fry the chicken strips in small batches, cooking for 3 to 4 minutes, or until golden brown.
+In a deep fryer, large saucepan, or deep sauté pan, heat vegetable oil to 365 F. Fry the chicken strips in small batches, cooking for 3 to 4 minutes, or until golden brown.

 Remove to paper towels to drain.